qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_ftools.rst

 |updatedisclaimer|

-.. comment out this Section (by putting '|updatedisclaimer|' on top) if file is not uptodate with release
+.. comment out this Section (by putting '|updatedisclaimer|' on top) if file is not up to date with release

 .. _ftools: